Merzasphor/MWSE/docs/source/lua/api/table/values.rst

 Accepts parameters in the following order:

 t (`table`_)
-    The table to get keys for.
+    The table to get values for.

 sort (`boolean`_, `function`_, `nil`_)
     Optional.
 If true, the returned table will be sorted.
 If a function is passed, the table will be sorted using the given function.